 “…he’s a pop genius, with creative ambition to match his songs’ considerable charm”

 AVAILABLE FOR PERFORMANCE AND RESIDENCY ACTIVITIES

-He also published an original songbook of simple tunes for ukulele and voice, with the purpose of encouraging community singing and group singing.
-As part of his touring activities, jeremy will host community sing-alongs in libraries, parks and other spaces to facilitate the greatest participation.
-He is an accomplished educator who has served on the songwriting faculty at McNally Smith College of Music, as artist in residence at Hopkins High School, and continues to offer a diverse range of arts learning and engagement opportunities.
+jeremy is also an accomplished educator who has served on the songwriting faculty at McNally Smith College of Music, as artist-in-residence at Hopkins High School, and continues to offer a diverse range of arts learning and engagement opportunities.

 In 2017, he released 11 Obscenely Optimistic Songs For Ukulele: A Micro-Folk Record For The 21st Century And Beyond, a new songbook and album.
 It's jam-packed with ridiculous songs about kittens, flying cars, world peace, and the transformative power of love.
 Why?
 Because we all need a ray of sunshine every now and again.
 Because it's important to not lose sight of how good things could be.
 Because the first step to a better world is to imagine a better world.

 Why a songbook?
 Because singing is powerful & singing in a group is one of the best social bonding experiences humans have.
 Communities that sing together are stronger & more resilient than ones that don't.
 It's largely a lost tradition in the US outside of religious practice & jeremy wants to see more of it.
 Why ukulele?
 Because they are cheap, easy to learn & fun to play - a true folk instrument.
 Folk music was always meant to be approachable and playable for all and jeremy wants to bring it back into public places in unique & meaningful ways.

 Past residencies have included activities for students, seniors, and community members of all ages and abilities such as: